 It is based on the ERPS ring and consists of several nodes.
 By blocking the RPL Owner port and controlling other ordinary ports, the port's state switches between Forwarding and Blocking, achieving the goal of eliminating the loop.
 Simultaneously utilizing mechanisms such as control VLAN, data VLAN, and MST protection instance to better implement the functionality of ERPS.

 9.1 Property

-Configure and view the opening and closing of the global ERPS function $\mbox{\it Instructions:}$ configuration interface
+Configure and view the opening and closing of the global ERPS function Instructions:

-1. Click on the "ERPS > Property" menu in the navigation bar to enter the function l.
-Click the "ERPS > ERPS Instance" Enter the ERPS instance creation interface and click on the application to create an instance, as shown in the following figure:
+1. Click on the "ERPS > Property" menu in the navigation bar to enter the function configuration interface

 9.2 ERPS Instance